joyrexus/intern/tasks.md

 Tasks
 =====

-0. Go to your cloned copy of this repo and pull the recent changes.
+First, go to your cloned copy of this repo and pull the recent changes:

     cd ~/Documents/Repos/intern
     git pull